 The pain scale is subjective.
-It is essential to develop a methodology that will determine objective measures of chronic pain.
+Developing a methodology that will determine objective measures of chronic pain is essential.

 As a liver cirrhosis patient for many years, I suffered from excruciating pain and various symptoms that are hard to describe!
 (Without taking painkillers or medications.)
 My extensive experience inspired me to write this article regarding pain intensity.